 ‘The Origin of Western Diseases’ is not intended as a medical advice site, but as a place to exchange observations and thoughts about the origin of atopic diseases.
 You should always check with a qualified practitioner before attempting any novel treatment.

-Coming soon with a difference in emphasis, the same story about the ignorance of modern medicine and the key part infant nutritional experience plays in the future health of every one of us.
+Coming soon with a difference in emphasis, the same story about the ignorance of modern medicine and the key part infant nurtural experience plays in the future health of every one of us.
+Describing a potential breakthrough approach to explaining the rapid spread of western diseases, sometimes described as autoimmune diseases, drawing on known immunological and other scientific research, shining a beacon on established mechanisms for disease causation and transmission that are largely independent of genetic factors.

 There are plenty of allopathic treatments for atopic disease that often do more harm than good in the long run.
 The uses and many of the dangers of pharmaceutical corticosteroids are well-known.
 Many find that antihistamines can bring unpleasant side effects after prolonged use.
 Statins have caused grief and pain for thousands of users.
 It is often forgotten that there are more basic, drug-free approaches that can resolve atopic disease symptoms, and with a more permanent result than pharmaceuticals.
 Asthma can generally be resolved by dietary changes, allergies can be switched off by relatively simple techniques, and, just possibly, the incidence of cancer can be dramatically reduced by a combination of similar methods, especially in the case of cancers of mucosal tissues of bowel, breast and prostate.
 Relatively recently, many gastric cancers were found to be caused by the bacterium Helicobacter pylori.
 When these bacteria are killed-off with appropriate antibiotic treatment, the ‘cancer’ often subsides and tumours disappear.
 We ought now to focus on any links between gastric and other mucosal cancers.